vzurauskas/copilot-test-duel-scripts-1/README.md

-# cpw-test-duel-scripts-1
+# copilot-test-duel-scripts-1
 Copilot Agent Test - Duel Scripts

 Take 1: Let the agent do the work with minimal interference:
 - No rules files.
 - No design step.
 - No TDD.
-- Minimal style adjustments.
+- No style adjustments.